tharsila/tharsila/README.md

 I am a Telecommunications Engineer graduated from "Estácio” in 2016.
 At the present time, I'm a student in Full Stack Web Development at Newtab Academy.

-- 🎯 I'm currently learning Javascript/React.
+- 🎯 I'm currently learning TypeScript.

 <div>
   <a href="https://github.com/tharsila">